MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 This will tell Azure that we want an nstance of Cognitive Services.

-Nos ... in the parameters section, add the following:
+Now ... in the parameters section, add the following:

 ```json
 "accounts_cs_vision_name": {